WHAT IS MANGANESE?

-Men were already using manganese dioxide as a pigment for their cave paintings during the upper paleolithic period, 17.000 years ago.
+The earliest-known human use of Manganese compounds was in the Stone Age when humans used manganese dioxide as a pigment for their cave paintings during the upper paleolithic period, 17.000 years ago.

 17th – 18th Century

-Both British and French scientists began considering the use of manganese in steelmaking, with patents granted in the UK in 1799 and 1808.
-In 1816, a German researcher observed that manganese increased the hardness of iron, without reducing its malleability or toughness.
-In 1826 Prieger in Germany produced a ferromanganese containing 80% manganese in a crucible.
+Both British and French scientists began considering the use of Manganese in steelmaking, with patents granted in the UK in 1799 and 1808.
+In 1816, a German researcher observed that Manganese increased the hardness of iron, without reducing its malleability or toughness.
+In 1826 Prieger in Germany produced a ferromanganese containing 80% Manganese in a crucible.

 Mid 19th Century

 J.M.
-Heath produced metallic manganese in England in about 1840.
-The following year, Pourcel began industrial-scale production of “spiegeleisen”, a pig iron containing a high percentage of manganese, and in 1875 he started the commercial production of ferromanganese with a 65% manganese content.
+Heath produced metallic Manganese in England in about 1840.
+The following year, Pourcel began industrial-scale production of “spiegeleisen”, a pig iron containing a high percentage of Manganese, and in 1875 he started the commercial production of ferromanganese with a 65% manganese content.